MadcowD/ell/README.md

 ### Bugs

 - [ ] Fix weird rehashing issue of the main prompt whenever subprompt changes?
 Or just make commits more of a background deal.
-- [ ] Trace not writing on first invoc.
+- [x] Trace not writing on first invoc.
 - [ ] Rewrite lexical closures
 - [ ] Serialize lkstrs in the jkson dumps in pyhton the same way as the db serializers them for the frontend (\_\_lstr vs SerialziedLstr) <- these are pydantic models and so we can reuse them
 - [ ] handle failure to serialize.
+- [ ] Unify cattrs deserialziation and serialization its fucked right now.

 ## Tests